swagger-api/apidom/packages/apidom-error/README.md

 and support [error chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/cause) in backward and forward compatible way.

+## Base errors

+Base errors are meant to directly be thrown by ApiDOM code or to be extended to form custom error hierarchies.

 ### ApiDOMError

 Basic error class that can be easily extended and form error chains.